 6th UK & Ireland Early Career BBB Symposium

 The 6th annual UK & Ireland Early BBB symposium took place in the Genetics Department at Trinity College Dublin and was organised by Matthew Campbell.
-The programme is available for download.

 The meeting provided a unique platform for early career BBB researchers to present their newest findings in both presentation and poster format.